zubaird/git-analogy/README.md

 ## Git Analogy

-Git is like making a movie
+Git is like making a movie (lies!)

 git init - idea for the movie/buying the set your files are the actors